 If you just copied an access level to create a new one, the default name is Access Level Name (Copy), where Access Level Name is the access level you copied.

 Tip: We recommend that you include the original name of the access level in the name of the copy.
-For example, at ACME company, a copy of the Planner access level might be named ACME Planner.
+For example, at ACME company, a copy of the Standard access level might be named ACME Standard.

 |Description||Type a description for the access level.
 It's helpful to list here what an user with this access level will be able to access.|

-(Conditional) If Plan is selected in the License Type box, scroll to the section Allow administrative access for and select administrative access permissions for those who will have this access level.
+(Conditional) If Standard or Plan is selected in the License Type box, scroll to the section Allow administrative access for and select administrative access permissions for those who will have this access level.

 |Approval Processes||Create and manage approval processes for use throughout the system and for specific groups.